 What you put on your skin after microneedling is just as important as the treatment itself.
 The process creates tiny micro-channels, which dramatically increases product absorption.
 This means you need to be selective about your aftercare.
 You’ll want to invest in gentle skincare products formulated for post-procedure skin.
 Key items include a hydrating serum with hyaluronic acid to replenish moisture and a soothing cream to calm redness.
 A broad-spectrum sunscreen is also an absolute must to protect your vulnerable skin and improve your final results.

-Cleaning and Maintenance Supplies
+Don’t Forget Cleaning and Maintenance Costs

 Proper hygiene is the golden rule of microneedling.
 While needle cartridges are single-use, you still need to keep your device and treatment area clean.
 This involves small but essential costs for supplies like isopropyl alcohol to wipe down your pen before and after each use.
 You’ll also want a clean surface to work on and fresh cotton pads on hand.
 These simple steps are fundamental to preventing bacterial contamination.
 Following a strict sanitation protocol is a core part of performing Corrective Microneedling™ safely and effectively, making it a non-negotiable part of your routine.